learnbyexample/learn_gnuawk/gnu_awk.md

 ## Redirecting print output

 The results from `print` and `printf` functions can be redirected to a shell command or a file instead of `stdout`.
 There's nothing special about it, you could have done it normally on `awk` command as well.
-The use case arises when you need multiple redirections within the same `awk` command.
+The use case arises when you need to redirect only a specific portion or if you need multiple redirections within the same `awk` command.
 Here's some examples of redirecting to multiple files.

 ```bash
 $ seq 6 | awk 'NR%2{print > "odd.txt"; next} {print > "even.txt"}'